JPedroPy/Data_Analysis_Wine_Quality/ReadMe.md

 The mean in this case is 5.812.

 ### Step 4: Generating graphics to get some insights
 As we could see, a mean of 5.812 it's very low about quality.
 So, the challenge is reach out 7.000, at least.
-To help us with this challenge, some graphics were generated, relating the quality (x axis) in funtion of the chemical parameters (y Axis).
+To help us with this challenge, some graphics were generated, relating the quality (x axis) in funtion of the chemical parameters (y axis).

+        for coluna in wine_df.columns:
+            grafic = px.histogram(wine_df, x = coluna, color = 'quality')
+            grafic.show()

 Some insights could be get:

 **1. Quality x Alcohol:** The bests types of wine have more alcohol in its composition compared with the worsts ones.
 Analysing deeply the graphic, values higher than 10.920 can be interesting.